saucelabs/sauce-docs/docs/test-fairy/ci-tools/ms-app-ctr.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-To upload apps from Microsoft App Center to TestFairy, please do the following:
+To upload apps from Microsoft App Center to TestFairy, do the following:

 ### 1. Create an Upload Script